fabiankaraben/docsarchive-dev/content/typescript/5.2/whats-new/typescript-5-1.md

 would always be valid.

 However, there are plenty of existing and proposed APIs that have completely unrelated types between their getters and setters.
-For example, consider one of the most common examples - the `style` property in the DOM and [`CSSStyleRule`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule) API.
+For example, consider one of the most common examples - the `style` property in the DOM and [`CSSStyleRule` ↗](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule) API.
-Every style rule has [a `style` property](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule/style) that is a [`CSSStyleDeclaration`](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration);
+Every style rule has [a `style` property ↗](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleRule/style) that is a [`CSSStyleDeclaration` ↗](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleDeclaration);
 however, if you try to write to that property, it will only work correctly with a string!

 TypeScript 5.1 now allows completely unrelated types for `get` and `set` accessor properties, provided that they have explicit type annotations.